 Jain University, India

-Suja R Nair holds BA (Hons), MBA degrees, and is in the last phase of completion of PhD in Retail Marketing from Jain University, Bengaluru, India.
+Suja R. Nair holds BA (Hons) and MBA degrees, as well as a PhD in Retail Marketing, from Jain University, Bengaluru, India.
 Currently, she is a Strategic Marketing Consultant at Educe Micro Research, Bengaluru.
 Her working experience spanning over two decades includes about 18 years with the industry and 4 years in active academics.
 She has been a prolific writer since 1999 having written many text-books in the areas of Marketing Research, Consumer Behavior, Retail Management and Organizational Behavior published by Himalaya Publishing House, Mumbai, India.
 Her chapter contributions have been published by well acclaimed international publishers such IGI Global and Palgrave Macmillan.
 Reviewer for international journals and books, she has papers published in referred Indian Journals and top International Journal, Inderscience Publishers to her credit.
 Her major fields of interest include Ethics, Education management, Retail marketing and Consumer Behaviour.

 Reviewers evaluate articles in their specialist areas, and provide an opinion that is weighed against the opinion of one or more additional reviewers.